Skip to content

 What this is

-The paper begins with a question: putting aside partisanship, what would we like our politics to be?
-It then takes three claims democracies make about themselves: that every citizen has an equal political voice, that voters choose their representatives, that representatives are beholden to the people who elected them.
+The paper begins with a question.
+Putting aside partisanship, what would we like our politics to be?
+It then takes three claims democracies make about themselves, that every citizen has an equal political voice, that voters choose their representatives, and that representatives are beholden to the people who elected them.
 It asks, in seven specific cases, whether the United States is delivering on those claims.
 On each of the seven, the country has known what it wants for decades, by majorities of 65 to 86 percent.
 Congress has not acted.

 The site does not tell anyone how to vote.
-It shows the record: sponsorships, cosponsorships, discharge-petition signatures, prior-Congress positions.
+It shows the record.
 Readers draw their own conclusions about who is moving these reforms and who is not.

 Supports